scipioni/poseplay/openspec/project.md

 # Project Context

 ## Purpose
-PosePlay is a Python-based application for real-time pose detection and camera-aware fall detection.
-The project aims to provide an efficient, GPU-accelerated solution for monitoring human poses from video feeds, with a focus on detecting falls to enhance safety in environments like homes or care facilities.
-It leverages advanced computer vision models to process camera input and alert on potential fall events.
+PosePlay is a Python-based application for image processing.

 ## Tech Stack
 - **Language**: Python 3.7+